- Chart

 Goal

-The ETF aims to provide investment results that correspond generally to the price and yield of the S&P 500 Equal Weight Consumer Discretionary Index.
+The primary investment goal of the Invesco S&P 500 Equal Weight Consumer Discretionary ETF is to provide investors with exposure to the performance of the S&P 500 Equal Weight Consumer Discretionary Index.

 Investment Approach and Strategy